 Here’s a list of our best tips & tricks for baking cookies, so you’ll have amazing cinnamon cookies every time!

 • Measure flour correctly.
-Using a food scale is the most precise method for measuring ingredients, especially flour.
+Use a food scale to precisely measure the flour and other ingredients.
 If you don’t have one available, lightly spoon flour (don’t pack) into a measuring cup and without shaking the cup, use the straight side of a butter knife to level the flour across the measuring cup.

 • Fresh baking soda and baking powder.
-Be sure that your baking soda and baking powder are fresh before using, so these cookies rise properly!
+For proper baking, be sure that your baking soda and baking powder are fresh before using!
 They lose potency over time.
 When I open a new can, I always write the date on the lid with a Sharpie.
 Discard the opened can after 6 months.

 • Chill the dough.
-I highly recommend taking the time to chill the cookie dough for at least 30 minutes.
+For best results, chill the cookie dough for at least 30 minutes.
 Chilling the dough enhances the flavor of the cookies and ensures that they have the best texture.

 • Freezing cookie dough.
 Like most recipes, this cookie dough is a great candidate for the freezer.
 After rolling balls of cookie dough in the cinnamon & sugar, place them on a cookie sheet lined with parchment paper.
-Chill the dough in the freezer for 30 minutes.
-This will flash-freeze the dough, so the cookie dough balls don’t stick together.
-Once the cookie dough balls are firm, you can transfer them to a freezer-safe bag or container.
+Flash-freeze the dough in the freezer for 30 minutes, so the cookie dough balls don’t stick together.
+Once the cookie dough balls are firm, transfer them to a freezer-safe bag or container.
 Frozen cookie dough will keep well for up to 3 months.
 Be sure to label your bag of cookie dough with the date.

 • Bake from frozen.
 Baking from frozen will work just fine.
 The tops of your cookies may darken a bit more, but they will still be delicious.
 Follow all of the instructions for baking, but add a minute or two onto the bake time.